Wisconsin Divorce Laws

 This state believes in equal distribution of property as it is a community property state.
 The Court may deviate from equal separation on the basis of the following factors –

-• Pension benefits, unvested or vested and future interests of both partners
+• Pension benefits or vested future interests of both partners

-• The wish to sanction the family residence along with the right to reside in it for a reasonable period to the partner who has physical placement for a longer duration
+• The wish to sanction the family residence along with the right to reside in it for a reasonable period to the partner who has custody of children and deprived of finance.

 • The attributes of each partner, like –